joseph-a-levine/authoring/_older/november_2022.md

 ## Two excellent hard bop albums, one old, one new; and a meme

-*Hub Cap*, from Freddie Hubbard and co.{% sidenote "hubcol" "Including some pretty famous names, Jimmy Heath and Julian Priester" %}
+*Hub Cap*, from trumpeter Freddie Hubbard and co.,{% sidenote "hubcol" "Including some pretty famous names, Jimmy Heath and Julian Priester" %} is a 1960s session which never made it into the canon.
 Looking around for reviews, I found a review in *The Guardian* of the CD reissue in 2003,{% sidenote "cdrev" "This seems a common phenomena — reissues allow critics an excuse to write about albums they missed by vice of being in middle school at the time of the original release." %} which seemed to just be an excuse for [John Fordham](https://en.wikipedia.org/wiki/John_Fordham_(jazz_critic)) to use phrases like "dry loquacity" and "hell-for-leather attack".

 And the promised meme: